SETTING UP YOUR ANDROID

 These steps cover stock Android (what you get with a Google Pixel 2 for example), with a few added sections on Samsung-specific steps for Galaxy smartphones.
 Don't panic if your screens look a little different; follow the prompts, and your phone will walk you through the rest.

-In this process you'll sometimes see screens asking you to agree to Terms and Conditions, or click Next to advance.
+In this process you'll sometimes see screens asking you to agree to terms and conditions, or click Next to advance.
 If you see one of these screens, just follow the instructions and click through it.

 It's best to keep hold of your old phone until you’ve finished setup so you can automatically transfer all of your accounts and apps.
 Either way, make sure you take your SIM card out of your old phone if you're keeping the same wireless carrier and phone number.